buddyboss/buddyboss-platform/src/readme.txt

 = 1.2.8 =
 * Forums - Fixed video URL embeds not displaying as playable videos in forum replies
+* Translations - Fixed text instances that could not be translated

 = 1.2.7 =
 * Activity - Fixed error on Mentions tab, when 'Activity tabs' option is enabled